TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 for ascending order) is replaced with the `compareDesc` function, which evaluates the condition `a >= b` for descending order.

-The full example showcasing also use of function \ref TNL::Algorithms::Segments::sortAllSegmentsIf reads as:
+The full example showcasing also use of function \ref Segments_sortAllSegmentsIf "sortAllSegmentsIf" reads as:

 \includelineno Algorithms/Segments/SegmentsExample_sort.cpp